jadenl99/JPCP-tool/crop_slab/README.md

   * Manually create ground truth CSV files classifying each extracted slab image as unreplaced (0)/replaced (1)/faulty (-1)
   * Run `slab-analysis.ipynb` to generate CSV file from slab length and histogram data
   * Run `slab-classification.ipynb` to create and train LinearSVC model, and determine best hypertuning parameters and metrics analysis with Scikit-learn
+* To crop both range and intensity images:
+  * To install dependencies, run `pip install -r requirements.txt`.
+  * Run `python main.py -f crop-slabs -d {path-to-data} --mode range intensity`
+  * Ensure the range and intensity images are included in the `Range` and `Intensity` folders, respectively.
+Also ensure the manual XML data to read from is included in the `XML` folder.

+# Changelog

+## [2.0.1] - 2024-02-04
+* Additions
+  * Add support to simutaneously crop range and intensity images
+* Fixes
+  * y-offset and length on slabs.csv were calculated incorrectly for each slab.
+This has been fixed.
+* Removed
+  * Input images are not scaled up anymore to correspond to the slab's dimensions in mm before cropping.
+Cropping is now done on the original input image's dimensions to improve runtime of the program and to save space for the output files.

+## [2.0.0] - 2024-01-31
+* Additions
+  * The lower and upper corners that do not belong to the slab of interest are blackened out.
+  * y_min and y_max information displays on the slabs.csv file.
+* Fixes
+  * Previously, the slabs were cropped at the midpoint of both the bottom and top joints, resulting in the loss of information on the corners of slabs.
+The slab cropper now crops at the y_min and y_max of the bottom and top slabs, respectively.
+  * Output images were previously saved in png format, which took up too much space.
+Output images are now saved to jpg format to match the format of input images.